synnea/tanDev---tandem-exchange-for-developers/README.md

 **CSS**
 * [CSS Validator](https://jigsaw.w3.org/css-validator/).
     - The project contains 1 CSS file (along with several SCSS ones).
+The file passes validation without any errors.

 **JavaScript**
 * [JSHint.com](https://jshint.com/).
+    - The project contains 7 JavaScript files.
+All of them are semantically correct.
+The files contain a total of 27 functions, and the most complex function has a cyclomatic complexity value of 2.

 **Python**
 * [PEP8Online](http://pep8online.com/).